temp-somelk/ekunazanu.dev.archive/content/blog/eulers-identity.md

 #### Addition

 We will try addition operations with real and imaginary numbers before we move onto with multiplication.
 Let's try adding $1 + i$, which translate to $1 + 1\\sqrt{-1}$.
-Imaginary numbers are defined such that they cannot be added to real numbers, in that sense we can't add $1$ and $1i$ to get $2$ or $2i$.
-This restriction might seem arbritary, but I promise you it would make more sense when we talk about the complex plane and rotations.
+Imaginary numbers are defined such that they can be added with each other, but cannot be added to real numbers — we cannot add $1$ and $1i$ to get $2$ or $2i$.
+This restriction might seem arbritary, but it would make more sense when we talk about the complex plane and rotations.
 Let's take the original expression $1 + i$.
 We cannot simplify it further, and we end up the same expression $1 + i$.
 Let's try another one with more terms in it: $3 + i + 23 + i + i -20 -i$.
 Here again, we cannot add real numbers to imaginary numbers.
 Taking this restriction into account, we end up with:

 $$
 = 3 + i + 23 + i + i -20 - i \\\\